RayaSatriatama/E-Commerce_Public_Data_Analysis_Project/README.md

-Sure, based on the provided images and the information you've shared, I'll create an updated `README.md` for you.
-The instructions will include setting up the environment, the directory structure, and the link to the web application as requested.

-Here's the updated `README.md`:

----

 # E-Commerce Public Data Analysis Project 🌟

 This project is a **Streamlit** dashboard that provides insights into the Brazilian E-Commerce Public Dataset by Olist using various visualizations.
 The dashboard is designed to help answer specific business questions related to customer purchase behavior, regional performance, delivery times, and more.